 Prof. MIckelson's research is focused on communication, both the device research that drives communication system innovation, the use of the resulting technology in systems and the application of the systems.
 The device effort is that of in house measurement and analysis of silicon on insulator nanophotonic components.
 In house designs are fabricated in outside foundries and then evaluated in house again.
 This device work is highly interdisciplinary as is the work in applications of Information and Communications Technology (ICT) and Green Energy Initiatives.
-The ICT effort includes directing the IEEE Smart Villages (ISV) Operations Committee.
+The ICT effort includes being past director the IEEE Smart Villages (ISV) Operations Committee.
 The ISV program has funded a testbed located on our campus that can be used to test Wi-Fi Long Distance (WiLD) networks before deploying in remote areas such as the Maasai Mara of Kenya.
-Work with the IEEE Humanitarian Activities Committee has brought solar power and green energy training to rural Haiti as well as to a refugee camp in Zambia.
+Work with the IEEE Humanitarian Activities Committee has brought solar power and green energy training to rural Haiti as well as to an agricultural community in Uganda.

 integrated optics, electro optic materials and devices, silicon on insulator (SoI) devices, semiconductor lasers, nanophotonic devices for communications and computing, optical communications, fiber optics, information and communications technology, information and communications technology for development, microwave communication systems, embedded systems, plasmonic metamaterials, heterogeneous optoelectronic integration, renewable energy technology,